 Try to use some sort of escrow service that will hold your money until the seller sends you the coins.
-If that’s not possible stick to cash and meet with the person face to face.
-In any case never use irreversible payment methods like wire transfers before receiving your coins.
+If that’s not possible, stick to cash and meet with the person face to face.
+In any case, never use irreversible payment methods such as wire transfers before receiving your coins.

-You’ll want to wait for the Bitcoin transaction to have at least 2–3 confirmations before considering the deal complete.
+You’ll want to wait for the Bitcoin transaction to have at least two to three confirmations before considering the deal complete.
 Of course, this depends on the amount of money you’re exchanging.
 Smaller amounts can do with only one confirmation.

 Keep in mind that buying from an individual usually involves a lot of uncertainty, and sometimes it’s just not worth the few bucks you’ll save in the process.

-I hope you enjoyed this guide!
+I hope you’ve enjoyed this guide!
 Feel free to ask any questions by contacting me.

-I know I already wrote this at least 3 times along this guide but I can’t emphasize this point enough.
-If Bitcoin’s history has taught us anything, it’s that as long as you keep your money on an exchange, you don’t actually own that money—the exchange does.
+I know I already wrote this at least three times throughout this guide, but I can’t emphasize this point enough: If Bitcoin’s history has taught us anything, it’s that as long as you keep your money on an exchange, you don’t actually own that money—the exchange does.
 If the exchange becomes insolvent or gets hacked, you risk losing that money for good.
-This happened in the past with MT.Gox, BTC-e and Bitfinex.
+This has happened in the past with MT.Gox, BTC-e, and Bitfinex.